Wool and fibre products

 Living in the beautiful countryside of the Calder Valley, West Yorkshire Julie is inspired by the natural landscapes and nature she has surrounding her.
 From the deep valleys with rivers and canals in their bases, to the wind swept moors on the hill tops.
 From the dry stone walls that edge the open fields to the bluebells in the woods sheltered by magnificent oak trees.
 Her muse is all around her.

-Julie Turner has two grown up children and is granny to four grandchildren.
+Julie Turner has two grown up children and is granny to five grandchildren.
 She has been married to Peter for 30+ years and is generally a creative person.

-TurnAcre Ryeland wool products came about after her son and daughter-in-law founded the Bouldacre Ryeland and Roseacre Coloured Ryeland flocks.
+TurnAcre wool and fibre products came about after her son and daughter-in-law founded the Bouldacre Ryeland and Roseacre Coloured Ryeland flocks.

 How Julie fell in love with Ryeland wool.